mastan30/Raspberrypi-OMV-NAS-DOCKER-EMBY-NPM-FAIL2BAN/emby-docker/emby-docker.md

 1. Login to Portainer using your credentials

-2. Once logged in, In the Local, go to Stacks and add a new stack as below:
+2. Once logged in, In the Local, go to Stacks and add a new stack as below (to get PGUID and PGID of the NAS user you are using , follow this guide https://docs.linuxserver.io/general/understanding-puid-and-pgid):

 ```
 ---